Sign up for a Circle Account

 Processing payroll payouts - in the old world - means multiple payment providers, payment rails, and banking relationships.
 For crypto startups, that is not an easy feat due to legacy’s financial institutions’ unwillingness to deal with crypto.
 And then there is the time and cost of setting up multiple payment rails to handle payroll payouts.

-Fortunately, for crypto companies, global payroll payouts can be seamlessly processed using USDC and Circle’s Payments and Digital Dollars Accounts products.
+Fortunately, for crypto companies, global payroll payouts can be seamlessly processed using USDC and Circle’s Payments and Accounts solutions.

 For example, a New York-based digital asset exchange could process all of its international payroll payouts using USDC without the need for international banking relationships or multiple online payment providers.
 USDC transfers only take a matter of minutes and are much more cost-efficient than the vast majority of today’s cross-border payment providers.